 The amount of power you use at one time may surprise you, especially when you use multiple major appliances at the same time.
 By staggering when you use these appliances throughout the day, instead of all at once, you can help reduce JEA’s costs to generate

 and deliver energy, helping to keep our rates low.
 This also helps you save money on your energy bill and puts the power of control in your hands.

 JEA is required by law to maintain at least 15 percent excess capacity over the community’s highest peak energy usage at any given time.
-By decreasing the sharp spikes in electric demand that occur during peak hours, JEA hopes to reduce the need to build new power plants, saving customers money and protecting the environment.
+By decreasing the sharp spikes in electric demand that occur during JEA System Peak Hours, JEA hopes to reduce the need to build new power plants, saving customers money and protecting the environment.